Rationality cover art

 Rationality matters.
 It leads to better choices in our lives and in the public sphere, and is the ultimate driver of social justice and moral progress.
 Brimming with insight and humour, Rationality will enlighten, inspire and empower.

-©2021 Steven Pinker (P)2021 Penguin Audio
+© Steven Pinker 2021 (P) Penguin Audio 2021

-Career Success Decision-Making & Problem Solving Logic & Language Mathematics Personal Development Personal Success Philosophy Psychology Psychology & Mental Health Science Social Psychology & Interactions
+Career Success Decision-Making & Problem Solving Logic & Language Personal Development Personal Success Philosophy Psychology Psychology & Mental Health Science Social Psychology & Interactions

 All stars